-In instances of non-trauma surge, the region will need to support both a sustained surge in healthcare needs, as well continued resource depletion that is likely also being experienced throughout the state, nation, and/or worldwide.
-This type of surge is also more expansive as the large number of non-acute care hospital facilities located in the region will likely be significantly impacted (e.g., long-term care, home health, skilled nursing, dialysis, etc.).
+In instances of non-trauma surge (e.g., COVID-19), the region has had to support both a sustained surge in healthcare needs, as well continued resource depletion experienced throughout the state, nation, and globally.
+This type of surge, as has been seen with recent COVID-19 waves, has the potential to be expansive as the medical consequences impact communities, ancillary healthcare facilities, and healthcare workers.